JohnVinyard/annotate-api/README.md

 User is not permitted to create annotations
 ## `GET /users/{user_id}/sounds`
-Get a list of sounds belonging to a user
+Get a list of sounds belonging to a user with id `user_id`
 ### URL Parameters

 |Name|Description|